-Gums are pinky and spongy structures, essential for holding and protecting the teeth.
-They adhere to the teeth very closely to prevent entry or spreading of the infection inside, to the root of the teeth or jaw bone.
-Due to ageing or disease, gums weaken and recess, paving way for teeth falling out , so in all this process of receding, the teeth seem to be elongated, sensitive and feel shaky with bleeding.
+Gums are pink and spongy structures that are essential for holding and protecting the teeth.
+The gums adhere to the teeth very closely to prevent the entry or spreading of an infection in the roots of the teeth or jaw bone.
+Due to aging or disease, gums weaken and recede, paving the way for teeth falling out, so in all this process of receding, the teeth seem to be elongated, sensitive and feel shaky with bleeding.

 Bleeding from the gums is mainly due to injury, infection, or inflammation of the gums.
-Such infected or inflamed gums are medically called gingivitis.
-It can be seen as red line of blood in the gum line.
-If bleeding persists, then it should be taken seriously, as it is a possible indication of illnesses like leukemia, bleeding disorders, etc. One should be aware of hemophiliacs who usually bleed to death, so bleeding gums is a serious condition.
+Such infected or inflamed gums are medically called gingivitis .
+Gingivitis can be seen as a red line of blood in the gum line.
+If bleeding persists, then it should be taken seriously, as it is a possible indication of illnesses like leukemia or bleeding disorders.
+One should be aware that some people are hemophiliacs.
+The blood of people with hemophilia does not clot as usual, and the resulting inability to stop bleeding can even result in bleeding to death, so bleeding gums can be a serious condition.

-Injury or trauma, which may be caused by a blow, insertion of foreign substances, tooth picking, dentures, improper brushing, flossing...
-It may also get injured from irritation of chemicals and acids in foods, drinks, mouth fresheners, tooth whiteners and medicines.
+Injury or trauma, which may be caused by a blow, insertion of foreign substances, being too vigorous with a toothpick, dentures, improper brushing, or flossing.
+The gum may also become injured from irritation of chemicals and acids in foods, drinks, mouth fresheners, tooth whiteners, and medicines.

-Disease - conditions can also cause bleeding gums.
-For example, there could be gum problems or infection of gums, retracted or receded gums, weak and spongy gums.
-It is also a common incidence of dental problems such as caries, excessive tartar or plaque formation, periodontitis.
+Disease can also cause bleeding gums.
+For example, there could be gum problems or an infection of the gums, retracted or receded gums, or weak and spongy gums.
+Bleeding gums are also a common result of dental problems such as caries, excessive tartar or plaque formation, or periodontitis.

-Mouth sores can also spread infection to gums to cause bleeding.
+Mouth sores can also spread the infection to the gums to cause bleeding.

 Blood disorders, bleeding and clotting disorders, deficiency of coagulation factors, Thrombocytopenic purpura, hemophilia, and leukemia can cause bleeding as well.

-Systemic, such as liver disorders, kidney disorders, arterial or capillary diseases, diabetes, or heart disorder can also reflect as bleeding gums.
+Systemic diseases, such as liver disorders, kidney disorders, arterial or capillary diseases, diabetes, or a heart disorder can also manifest as bleeding gums.

-Nutritional and physiological, such as vitamin C and K deficiency will lead to bleeding disorders.
+Nutritional and physiological factors, such as vitamin C and K deficiency will lead to bleeding disorders.

-Pregnancy and hormonal changes can also cause gums to bleed occasionally, as well as poor oral hygiene, due to infection and weakness.
+Pregnancy and hormonal changes can also cause gums to bleed occasionally, as well as poor oral hygiene, infection and weakness.

-- Bleeding on slightest injury or even touch
+- Bleeding after even the slightest injury or even touch

 - Red, tender or swollen gums